nashqueue/comos-tutorial-blog/tutorial.md

 Type `y` to sign and broadcast the transaction.

-Congratulations, you used the `blogd` binary CLI to create a blog post.
+🎉Congratulations, you used the `blogd` binary CLI to create a blog post.

 ## Use the CLI to Query Posts